 Lifestyles that May Disqualify You From Adopting

-There are no state laws prohibiting a particular lifestyle when it comes to child adoption.
-However, each adoption agencies is free to set their own requirements and guidelines to which types of lifestyles they feel comfortable with, and which ones they do not.
+No state laws are prohibiting a particular lifestyle when it comes to child adoption.
+However, each adoption agencies is free to set their requirements and guidelines to which types of lifestyles they feel comfortable with, and which ones they do not.

 Lifestyles that may disqualify you from adopting through some adoption agencies are LGBT couples, those who travel a lot, and single adults wishing to raise a child alone.
 Viewpoints are gradually changing to accept what is viewed as not traditional.